 KEYTRUDA is indicated for the treatment of patients with metastatic small cell lung cancer (SCLC) with disease progression on or after platinum-based chemotherapy and at least one other prior line of therapy.
 This indication is approved under accelerated approval based on tumor response rate and durability of response.
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trials.
-In SCLC, the recommended dose of KEYTRUDA is 200 mg administered as an intravenous infusion over 30 minutes every three weeks until disease progression, unacceptable toxicity, or up to 24 months in patients without disease progression.

-Head and Neck Cancer
+Head and Neck Squamous Cell Cancer